School security is always on our minds. I want to share with you what we have done and continue to do regarding school safety.

 · Fire alarms have direct connections with DUCOM to alert fire departments and first responders.

-· Administrators get regular Illinois State Police School Safety Daily Briefings and other Briefings as necessary from the Statewide Terrorism & Intelligence Center for situational awareness, School Safety, Weather, Dates of Significance.
+· Administrators get regular Illinois State Police School Safety Daily Briefings and other Briefings as necessary from the Statewide Terrorism & Intelligence Center for situational awareness, School Safety, Weather, and Dates of Significance.